 1. Procedure as listed in this step is initiated as specified in the relevant clauses of this specification.
 The relevant steps of the procedure as specified in the figure above are executed.

 2. The new SGW-C shall select new SGW-U as specified in clause 5.12.
-If the network is configured to perform F-TEIDu allocation in the CP function then SGW-C allocates an F-TEIDu for each and every bearer.
-Then the new SGW-C sends Sx Session Establishment Request to the selected SGW-U for creating an Sx session for the UE.
-Additionally, an F-TEIDu for each and every bearer shall be included if the SGW-C has allocated the same.
+The new SGW-C sends Sx Session Establishment Request to the selected SGW-U for creating an Sx session for the UE.

-3. If the network is configured to perform F-TEIDu allocation in the UP function, the SGW-U allocates an F-TEIDu for each and every bearer received.
+3. The SGW-U allocates an F-TEIDu for each and every bearer received in the Sx Session Establishment Request.
 The new SGW-U sends Sx Session Establishment Response to the new SGW-C confirming the successful creation of the Sx session.
-It shall include the F-TEIDu for each and every bearer if it has allocated the same.
+It includes the F-TEIDu it has allocated for each and every bearer .

 4. The relevant steps of the procedure as specified in the figure above are executed.